denshoproject/ddr-manual/source/admins/workstations/setup-workstation.rst

 The `ddr-local` virtual machine will take in media documents from your workstation, process them, and deposit them on a USB hard drive.
 VirtualBox VMs can only access designated directories in the host filesystem.
-In order for `ddr-local` to be able to ingest documents, you must designate a directory on your workstation into which you will deposit the documents.
+In order for `ddr-local` to be able to ingest binary master and mezzanine files, you must designate a directory on your workstation into which you will deposit the files.

+- In the host system (i.e., Windows), create a folder that will be used for sharing.
+We recommend using a simple location and name such as, "C:\ddrshare".
 - Right-click on the VM, select Settings, then choose "Shared Folders" in the window.
 - Click "Add shared folder" icon on right side.
-- Browse and select folder.
+- Browse and select the folder you created above.
-- Give it a name: $SHARED_FOLDER_NAME
+- Give it a name that the VirtualBox will use to identify it: $SHARED_FILES (we suggest, "ddrshare")

   - Read-only: NO
   - Auto-mount: YES